-- A complete program can contain any number of Jeroo methods. - Each method describes a behavior that all Jeroos will be able to execute. - A Jeroo method can contain any number of control structures. - A method may invoke (use) another Jeroo method. - A Jeroo method cannot contain declaration/instantiation statements. - Since a Jeroo method can be executed by any Jeroo, all messages within a method must be written without naming a specific Jeroo.
+- A complete program can contain any number of Jeroo methods. - Each method describes a behavior that all Jeroos will be able to execute. - A Jeroo method can contain any number of control structures. - A method may invoke (use) another Jeroo method. - A Jeroo method cannot contain declaration/instantiation statements. - Since a Jeroo method can be executed by any Jeroo, all messages within a method must be sent to the name self.
+During runtime, the generic name self will be replaced by the name of the Jeroo that is executing the method.